Echinacea Coneflowers

 Deadhead Flowers for Continuous Blooms

-Deadheading flowers can help promote new growth, create fuller plants with more blooms, and improve the overall plant health.
+Deadheading flowers can help promote new growth, create fuller plants with more blooms, and improve overall plant health.
 When you deadhead a flower, it redirects nutrients back into the plant instead of allowing them to be used in the development of seeds.
 This means that energy is directed towards creating more blooms and foliage.
-Additionally, by removing spent flowers, you are reducing chances of disease.
+Additionally, by removing spent flowers, you are reducing the chances of disease.

 Following these tips can help ensure your spring annuals have the best chance for survival and can put on a show all season long!